rsln-s/variationaltoolkit/README.md

 ## Testing

-We use Python unittest for tests.
-To run tests, run `python -m unittest` in the project root.
+To run tests, run `test/run_tests.sh` in the project root.
+It runs both unittest for sequential tests and mpi tests for aposmm.

 In general, if you are adding a test for method `foo` implemented in `variationaltoolkit/bar/blah.py`, the test should be in `test/bar/test_blah.py` and have name `test_foo`.
 Consult existing tests for examples.